braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/user_permissions.md

 article_title: Braze Account User Permissions
 page_order: 2
 page_type: reference
 description: "This reference article covers how user permissioning works at Braze.
-Here you can learn how to edit and set user permissions, choosing who can access your apps in the dashboard."
+Here, you can learn how to edit and set user permissions, choosing who can access your apps in the dashboard."
 tool: Dashboard

 ---